ourcaldo/indexnowjs-maindev/PRIVACY_POLICY.md

 **Usage Information**.
 To help us understand and analyze how you use our Services and to help us improve them, we automatically receive information about your interactions with our Services, like the pages or other content you view or interact with, the searches you conduct, your comments, any content you enter or post, keywords you track, and the dates and times of your visits.

-**Activity Logging**.
-We maintain comprehensive activity logs including login/logout events, feature usage, and security events for compliance purposes.
+**Activity Monitoring**.
+We maintain records of user activity including login events, feature usage, and security events for compliance purposes.

 ### C. Information We Receive from Third Parties